Do you have a flowered dental implant?

 Why do dental implants fracture?

 Basically it is too much stress or force for the metal implant.
 Allowing a loose crown and screw to rock on the implant for long periods of time will cause something to break, usually the screw but it could be the implant.
 Any brand that has a thin metal coronal position will be more prone to fracture.
+Two examples are Zimmer 6.0 with a 5.7 platform and Biohorizons 5.8 with a 5.7 platform, this last one is seen above.
 Individuals that are heavy clenchers or grinders are more likely to be supplying the kind of force necessary to flower a dental implant.